PiezoDrive/RS485-API/README.md

 # RS485 API for PiezoDrive PDUS210

-All commands and returns will use `\n` as a termination key.
+All commands and returns will use `\r` as a termination key.

 ## Operational Commands
 ### **Enable**